magento/merchdocs/src/marketing/email-template-header.md

 title: Header Template
 ---

 The email header template includes your logo that is linked to your store.
-In addition, you can easily insert variables to add store contact information to the header.
+If you have a basic knowledge of HTML, you can easily insert variables to add store contact information to the header.

 ![Email templates]({% link images/images/email-templates.png %}){: .zoom}
 _Email Templates_